Secure Care Officer (Oakhill STC, Milton Keynes) Milton Keynes, Buckinghamshire £26,720.38 - £29,611.04

 Secure Care Officers are key to the effective running of Oakhill Secure Training Centre (STC) and we are looking for people who can fit naturally into this role.

 There is no such thing as a ‘typical’ Officer and we encourage applications from individuals from a diverse range of backgrounds, who can demonstrate the integrity, resilience and strong communications skills needed to thrive in this role.

 Day to day, you will help to create a safe, secure environment for young people aged between 12 to 18 years who have been remanded or sentenced to periods of detention.
 In return, you will receive a secure job and a rewarding career, as well as great training, excellent benefits and the chance to change lives for the better.

 The young people in your care will have a variety of different needs and it will be your role to ensure those individuals are treated with dignity and respect, whilst having the ability to set boundaries, maintain a consistently mature approach and manage the behaviours of young people in our care with professional authority.
 This is an environment that calls for high standards of social care and service delivery to provide a secure and stable environment for young people to develop their life skills, address the behaviours that have led them into custody and effectively re-integrate them into mainstream society on release.

+Working directly with the young people, you will need to be able to motivate and support them in their surroundings and in the classroom to develop life skills, manage their own behaviour and enhance their effective resettlement on release.
 It is imperative that you consider yourself to be effective and resilient under pressure and ready to manage the ever changing dynamic of working with young people, many of whom may have a history of unpredictable behaviour.
 This can, at times feel challenging to manage, and whilst we pride ourselves on team work and support, it is important to acknowledge that this can be a high pressured environment.

 The Ideal Candidate: